Myldero/1.12-to-1.13/README.md

 It's only able to convert 1.12 commands, so running this twice or running it with old or broken commands won't work!

-It can't convert the stats command if you used that because the change was too big and it would require a lot of work for it to work every time.
-Maybe I'll make an option for successCount though since that's kind of predictable.
+It can't convert the stats command at the moment, simply because it's too big a change.
+You'll have to set up the execute store command yourself.

 There might be problems with blocks if you used something like `detect ~ ~ ~ wool * ...` since wool has been split off into different blocks instead of just states.
+As it seems, there won't be added an ability to target multiple blocks in one command, so you'll have to work around this one yourself too.

 #### Example command: